-Starting this spring semester, we will be piloting a new fellowship to transform the Shabbat experience at Hillel.
-Innovation Fellows will have the opportunity to develop new and creative Shabbat programming*, help build a vibrant, diverse community at Hillel, and gain important leadership and engagement skills.
+Starting this spring semester, we will be piloting a new fellowship to enhance the Shabbat experience at Hillel.
+Innovation Fellows will have the opportunity to develop their own Shabbat programming*, help build a vibrant, diverse community at Hillel, and gain important leadership and engagement skills.
 As an Innovation Fellow, you will be part of an exceptional cohort of peers who will bring meaningful, engaging and fun Shabbat experiences to the campus community in and out of the Hillel building.

 Through weekly training sessions and direct mentorship by Hillel staff, you will learn how to engage and mobilize your peers on campus, lead, organize and market your own events, explore major issues surrounding Jewish life today, engage in text study (Hebrew not required), and enhance the Shabbat experience at Hillel.